waynegakuo/ENONE-Finance-Customer-Web-App/README.md

 4. Click on "Continue" after the project is created.
 This will take you to your newly created project's Dashboard.

-5. ### Adding Firebase to your app
+5. Adding Firebase to your app

    - On the Dashboard, click on the `</>` icon to get started on adding Firebase to this web application.
-Give it a nickname of your choice such as 'edge360-app'.
+Give it a nickname of your choice such as _edge360-app_.
 Don't tick the checkbox on Firebase Hosting unless you plan on hosting the app on Firebase.
 Click on "Register App".
    - On the "Add Firebase SDK section", within the `var firebaseConfig ={...}` section, copy the contents inside the curly braces `{}`.
    - Inside your `src` folder of this application, go to the `enviroments` folder, then `environment.prod.ts` file.
 Paste the contents initially copied from the Firebase SDK section, in the previous step, into the empty `firebaseConfig` object.

+**NB:** _If you would like to test your application locally and make use of Firebase, also paste the contents in step 5 inside the `environment.ts` file_

 6. On the left-hand-side panel, you will see the various tabs which will be vital to your app's performance and storage needs.
 Listed below are those that are relevant to this project: